neuroailab/cs375/2025/hw2/README.md

 **Training the Barcode AlexNet:**

 After making these modifications, run your updated training script to train the Barcode AlexNet model.
 Note that this task is generally easier than ImageNet classification, so the model should train much faster.
 However, note the number of epochs required to reach high performance.
-Also save the filter visualizaitons as with HW1.
+Also save the filter visualizations as with HW1.

 ## Neural Fitting with the NSD

 In this part of the assignment, you will investigate how well the intermediate representations from your modified AlexNet models can predict fMRI responses measured during natural scene viewing.
 This analysis is based on the Natural Scenes Dataset (NSD; Allen et al., 2021).
 The NSD contains 1,000 shared natural scene images, each presented three times to subjects, and corresponding fMRI data recorded from several brain regions.
 The images are high-resolution natural scenes, while the fMRI recordings were taken from visual areas (V1, V2, V3, V4) and additional higher-order regions organized into upper streams—namely, the upper ventral, upper parietal, and upper lateral areas.
-You will find starter code for this in the file called `nsd.py` Below, we explain each major block of the provided file and describe in detail the TODOs that you must implement.
+You will find starter code for this in the file called `nsd.py`.
+Below, we explain each major block of the provided file and describe in detail the TODOs that you must implement.

 ### NSD Dataset and Brain Regions